michalorman/kvmapper/README.md

 This can be used if you do not want to map key-value pairs to particular object.
 However in this case all values will be of type ``String``, while mapping to object values will be converted to type of the matching property.
-Also when using mapping to a ``Map`` rather than object, all key-value pairs will be stored in the map, while mapping to an object, if there is no property for given key the pair is ignored.
+Also when using mapping to a ``Map`` rather than object, all key-value pairs will be stored in the map, while mapping to an object, if there is no property corresponding to given key the pair is ignored.

 ### Value conversion